Financial Aid Home

 Completed your FAFSA, now what?

-All of our important correspondences will be sent to your school email in outlook.
+All of our important correspondences will be sent to your school email.
 We will notify you when we receive your FAFSA, when you are awarded, if you have outstanding tasks, etc.

 2. Complete All Financial Aid Requirements